Market Design for Capacity Sharing in Networks: Proof of Statements in Section

-We have shown from cases 1 and 2 that if the solutions derived from the re-assignment procedure minimizes \eqref{eq:induction} on the two series-parallel sub-networks, then $\xopt$ derived from the re-assignment procedure must also minimize \eqref{eq:induction} on the connected series-parallel network.
-Moreover, since \eqref{eq:induction} is minimized trivially when the network is a single edge, and any series-parallel network is formed by connecting series-parallel sub-networks in series or parallel, we can conclude that $\xopt$ obtained from the re-assignment procedure minimizes the objective function in \eqref{eq:induction} for any flow vector $\fhat$ on any series-parallel network.
+We have shown from cases 1 and 2 that if Claim \ref{claim} holds on any two series-parallel networks $\Gp$ and $\Gpp$, then Claim \ref{claim} holds on the network $\G$ that is constructed by merging $\Gp$ and $\Gpp$ in series or in parallel.
+Moreover, since Claim \ref{claim} holds trivially when the network $\G$ has a single edge, and any series-parallel network is formed by iteratively connecting series-parallel sub-networks in series or in parallel, we can conclude that Claim \ref{claim} holds on any series-parallel network.